Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 Decentralised networks offer the opportunity to provide a true peer-to-peer system for the value exchange involving digital assets and services, protected at the protocol level by cryptographic keys that can be issued an managed on a self-sovereign basis - a vision that might well be called the "Internet Of Value".

 However, existing decentralised networks have notable weaknesses including poor performance, high energy consumption, long transactions confirmation times, vulnerability to "front-running" attacks and/or lack of truly decentralised security.
+We argue that blockchains have some fundamental limitations that make these weaknesses difficult or even impossible to resolve.

-We present Convex, a fully decentralised platform for the Internet of Value.
-Convex achieves consensus with a novel technical solution based upon merging beliefs shared by peers using a function that is idempotent, commutative and associative, and thus creates a system that provably converges to consensus by forming a conflict-free replicated data type (CRDT).
+We present Convex, a fully decentralised system for the Internet of Value.
+Convex achieves consensus with a novel algorithm based upon merging beliefs shared by peers using a function that is idempotent, commutative and associative, and thus creates a system that provably converges to consensus by forming a conflict-free replicated data type (CRDT).
 By augmenting this with a system of economic staking, it is possible to guarantee convergence to consensus even in the presence of malicious / faulty peers.
 We call this combined scheme "Convergent Proof of Stake" (CPoS).

-We augment this system with an execution engine, building on the lambda calculus, immutable persistent data structures and content addressable storage.
-Coupled with the consensus algorithm, this provides a fully decentralised, global computer capable of executing arbitrary smart contracts with decentralised ownership (the "Convex Virtual Machine").
+We augment this system with an execution engine and storage system, building on the lambda calculus, immutable persistent data structures and content addressable storage.
+Combined with the consensus algorithm, this provides a fully decentralised, global computer capable of executing arbitrary smart contracts with decentralised ownership and security (the "Convex Virtual Machine").

 ## Context